Special Examination Arrangements

 - Description of standard arrangements

-If the problem will affect your academic work throughout the year, you may also wish to bring it to the attention of your tutors.
+If your academic work throughout the year will be affected, you may also wish to bring it to the attention of your tutors.

-If your condition demands more specific arrangements (i.e. use of specialist equipment or software, unusual combination of arrangements…), we will refer your application to the Special Assessment Panel for consideration.
+If your condition demands more specific arrangements (i.e. use of specialist equipment or software, unusual combination of arrangements…), we may refer your application to the Special Assessment Panel for consideration.

 Once agreed, your special exam arrangement will be confirmed to you in an email sent to your SOAS account by the Examinations and Assessments Office in Term 2.